 The DHCP services option sets the DHCP operational mode as none, server or relay.
-Selecting "none" disables the option.
-Selecting "server" enables this IOLINK router to act as a simple DHCP server for its LAN.
-Selecting "relay" enables the IOLINK router to relay DHCP service data to a remote DHCP server.
+Selecting none disables the option.
+Selecting server enables this IOLINK SOHO to act as a simple DHCP server for its LAN.
+Selecting relay enables the IOLINK SOHO to relay DHCP service data to a remote DHCP server.